castle-engine/castle-engine/examples/user_interface/test_all_state_events/README.md

 - Or use [CGE command-line build tool](https://github.com/castle-engine/castle-engine/wiki/Build-Tool).
 Run `castle-engine compile` in this directory.

 - Or use [Lazarus](https://www.lazarus-ide.org/).
-Open in Lazarus `state_events_standalone.lpi` file and compile / run from Lazarus.
+Open in Lazarus `test_all_state_events_standalone.lpi` file and compile / run from Lazarus.
 Make sure to first register [CGE Lazarus packages](https://castle-engine.io/documentation.php).